minio/minio-go/README.md

 The MinIO Go Client SDK provides simple APIs to access any Amazon S3 compatible object storage.

 This quickstart guide will show you how to install the MinIO client SDK, connect to MinIO, and provide a walkthrough for a simple file uploader.
-For a complete list of APIs and examples, please take a look at the [Go Client API Reference](https://min.io/docs/minio/linux/developers/go/API.html).
+For a complete list of APIs and examples, please take a look at the [godoc documentation](https://pkg.go.dev/github.com/minio/minio-go/v7) or [Go Client API Reference](https://min.io/docs/minio/linux/developers/go/API.html).

 This document assumes that you have a working [Go development environment](https://golang.org/doc/install).